alan-turing-institute/environment-and-sustainability-gc-community/README.md

 - **Activity**: Develop and share E&S community documentation and activities to develop plans for embedding open science and reproducibility in E&S.
 - **Value**: High quality community documentation and engagement opportunities will support community members to meaningfully engage with the E&S GC, and encourage sustained participation through positive and equitable experiences.

+**UPDATE: Build a local copy of the community handbook!** Pull this repo, then:
+1. `pip install -r community-handbook/requirements.txt`
+2. `jupyter-book build community-handbook/`
+3. Follow the onscreen instructions to view the html for the book.
+I use "paste this line directly into your browser bar:" and select `index.html`

 ## Objective 3: Community engagement in Y2 mission development
 - **Activity**:Leading the community engagement and implementation plan to develop E&S missions and roadmap for the next funding period (Y2).
 - **Value**: A community-informed mission will enable the identification of areas of strength and ambition for research, and potential for coordinated impact.